 For animal health and safety, as well as resident and pet safety, wild animals should not be encouraged to visit residential areas.
 We can help reduce any conflicts by making sure that waste is kept secure at all times, ripe fruit is removed, BBQs are kept clean, and bird feeders are suspended and limited to winter time use.
 Remember: never feed wild animals.

 If you experience a confrontation with a wild animal or feel threatened by them, immediately report it to the Conservation Officer at 1-877-952-7277, or the RCMP.

-Bear information and tips
+BC Parks: Bear information and tips

-RAPP (Report all poachers and polluters)
+Report a Violation to RAPP (Report all poachers and polluters)

 With death cap mushrooms sprouting up in ever increasing numbers, the B.C.
 Centre for Disease Control has issued an advisory warning people to avoid picking urban mushrooms altogether, and to report any sightings of the deadly fungus.
 The death cap is the most poisonous mushroom in the world, containing toxins that damage the liver and kidneys.
 One death cap can be enough to kill an adult human.